rm511130/Tanzu-Workshop-TKGI/README.md

 dotnet run
 ```

-- Once you see in your logs that `Content root path: /home/ubuntu/dotnet` you can proceed to test your `.NET Core Welcome` MVC program.
+- Once you see in `Content root path: /home/ubuntu/dotnet` in your logs on the termional screen, you can proceed to test your `.NET Core Welcome` MVC program.

 - To test, open a browser to access the following URL.
 Remember to use the proper FQDN that corresponds to your UserID: e.g. `user11` should use `http://user11.pks4u.com:5001`.